NVIDIA/aistore/cli/resources/object.md

 will be the same as the relative path.
 - Abbreviations like `../` are not supported at the moment.

-Leading prefix can be removed with `--base`.
+Leading prefix can be removed with `--trim-prefix`.

 #### Examples